Multimodal Transportation with Ridesharing of Personal Vehicles: Problem definition and preliminaries

 The requirements of each trip $i$ in $\mathcal{A}$ are specified by $i$'s parameters submitted by the individual.
-In general, the parameters of a trip $i$ contain an origin location, a destination location, an earliest departure time, a latest arrival time and a maximum trip time.
-A driver trip $i$ also contains a capacity of the vehicle, a preferred path (optional) to reach the destination, a limit on the detour time/distance, and a limit on the number of stops a driver wants to make to pick-up/drop-off passengers.
-A rider trip $i$ also contains an acceptance rate of a route with ridesharing, that is, a ridesharing route $\pi_i$ is given to a rider $i$ if the travel time of $\pi_i$ is shorter than any public transit route $\hat{\pi}_i$ by acceptance rate $\theta_i$ (between 0 and 1).
-For example, suppose the best public transit route $\hat{\pi}_i$ takes 100 minutes for rider $i$ and $\theta_i = 0.9$.
-A ridesharing route $\pi_i$ is given to $i$ if $t(\pi_i) \leq \theta_i \cdot t(\hat{\pi}_i) = 90$ minutes, where $t(\cdot)$ is the travel time.
+The parameters of a trip $i$ contain an origin location $o_i$, a destination location $d_i$, an earliest departure time $\alpha_i$, a latest arrival time $\beta_i$ and a maximum trip time $\gamma_i$.
+A driver trip $i$ also contains a capacity $n_i$ of the vehicle, a limit $\delta_i$ on the number of stops a driver wants to make to pick-up/drop-off passengers, and an optional path to reach its destination.
+The maximum trip time $\gamma_i$ of a driver $i$ includes a travel time from $o_i$ to $d_i$ and a detour time limit $i$ can spend for offering ridesharing service.
+A rider trip $i$ also contains an acceptance rate $\theta_i$ for a ridesharing route $\pi_i$, that is, $\pi_i$ is given to rider $i$ if $t(\pi_i) \leq \theta_i \cdot t(\hat{\pi}_i)$ for every public transit route $\hat{\pi}_i$ and $0 < \theta_i \leq 1$, where $t(\cdot)$ is the travel time.
+Such a route $\pi_i$ is called an \emph{acceptable ridesharing route} (acceptable route for brevity).
+For example, suppose the best public transit route $\hat{\pi}_i$ takes 100 minutes for $i$ and $\theta_i = 0.9$.
+An acceptable route $\pi_i$ implies that $t(\pi_i) \leq \theta_i \cdot t(\hat{\pi}_i) = 90$ minutes.
 We consider two match types for practical reasons. \begin{itemize} \itemsep{0em} \item \textbf{Type 1 (rideshare-transit)}: a driver may make multiple stops to pick-up different passengers, but makes only one stop to drop-off all passengers.
 In this case, the \emph{pick-up locations} are the passengers' origin locations, and the \emph{drop-off location} is a public station. \item \textbf{Type 2 (transit-rideshare)}: a driver makes only one stop to pick-up passengers and may make multiple stops to drop-off all passengers.
-In this case, the \emph{pick-up location} is a public station and the \emph{drop-off locations} are the passengers' destination locations. \end{itemize} Riders and drivers specify one of the match types to participate in; they are allowed to choose either but not both in hope to increase the chance being selected.
-For the latter case, the system assigns them one of the match types such that the optimization goal is achieved.
+In this case, the \emph{pick-up location} is a public station and the \emph{drop-off locations} are the passengers' destination locations. \end{itemize} Riders and drivers specify one of the match types to participate in; they are allowed to choose both in hope to increase the chance being selected, but the system will assign them only one of the match types such that the optimization goal of the MTR problem is achieved, which is to assign acceptable routes to as many riders as possible.
+Formally, the \textbf{maximization problem} we consider is to maximize the number of passengers, each of whom is assigned an acceptable route $\pi_i$ for every $i \in R$.